CrunchyData/postgres-operator/examples/helm/README.md

 # generate a SSH public/private keypair for use by pgBackRest
 ssh-keygen -t ed25519 -N '' -f "${pgo_cluster_name}-key"
 ```

+## Running the Example

-For this example we will deploy the cluster into the pgo
+For this example we will deploy the cluster into the `pgo` namespace where the
-namespace where the opertor is installed and running.
+Postgres Operator is installed and running.

-return to the create-cluster directory
+Return to the `create-cluster` directory:

 ```
 cd postgres-operator/examples/helm/create-cluster
 ```

 The following commands will allow you to execute a dry run first with debug
-if you want to verify everthing is set correctly.
-Then after everything looks good
+if you want to verify everything is set correctly.
+Then after everything looks
-run the install command with out the flags
+good run the install command with out the flags:

 ```
-helm install --dry-run --debug postgres-operator-create-cluster . -n pgo

-helm install postgres-operator-create-cluster . -n pgo
+helm install --dry-run --debug postgres-operator-create-cluster . -n pgo helm install postgres-operator-create-cluster . -n pgo
 ```

 ## Verify

-Now you can your Hippo cluster has deployed into the pgo
+Now you can your Hippo cluster has deployed into the pgo namespace by running
-namespace by running these few commands
+these few commands:

 ```
 kubectl get all -n pgo